This guide shows you how to enable cross-origin isolation. Cross-origin isolation is required if you want to use

 SharedArrayBufferinside a loaded iframe, append

-- If cross-origin resources loaded into iframes involve another layer of iframes, recursively apply steps described in this section before moving forward.
+- If cross-origin resources loaded into iframes or worker scripts involve another layer of iframes or worker scripts, recursively apply steps described in this section before moving forward.

 - Once you confirm that all cross-origin resources are opted-in, set the